1. Nerf Turbo Football

 The Nerf brand continued to iterate throughout the ’90s, releasing tons of new sports products, before pivoting to focus more on toy guns.
 It seems fans miss the simplicity of the Turbo Football, as it fetches a high price.

 More: Shouldn't your money be doing more?
-Earn great interest with these savings accounts.
+Open a high-yield savings account today.

 Made by Hasbro in 1985, this simple doll was intended to teach young boys about friendship.
 Its legacy has taken a few unexpected twists, though.